roycemars/RocketWatch/README.md

 # RocketWatch
-R-Rated stopwatch and timer - built in Kotlin with Jetpack
+R-Rated and Most Wanted stopwatch for professionals 💥⏱⚡️ - built in Kotlin with Jetpack